rjvpersaud/external/trino-explain/README.md

 time_rows.sql - how long fragments take , and input and output rows.<br />

 query_info - This is a summary record for the query , from this create aggregate reports <br />
+tbl_info - This is a summary record for the query tbl record <br />

+example_reports_01.sql - This is an example of reports.

 #### At Query Level
 ####